-RAQUEL SALAZAR is a Chilean-American cinematographer and director.
+RAQUEL SALAZAR (1989) is a Chilean-American journalist, artist and filmmaker.

 She moved to New York City in 2014 and worked as assistant director for award-winning Polish non-fiction filmmaker Piotr Stasik on his film 21xNYC which was nominated for the prestigious European Film Award.

 Her films have broadcasted on U.S. public television and have earned her several Emmy® nominations and accolades along the way.

 New York Women in Film & Television